 There’s a variety of different extensions you can use to insert a stream schedule in to your stream panels.
 One of the best twitch extensions to use for this is StreamElements Leaderboards.

 If you don’t yet have a set schedule, consider putting together a loose idea based on one four hour streaming slot per day.
-Nobody can write a schedule for you as everyone has a different lifestyle, some have part time jobs whereas others work full time, which is usually reflected in the time slot in which they stream.
+Nobody can write a schedule for you as everyone has a different lifestyle, some have part-time jobs whereas others work full time, which is usually reflected in the time slot in which they stream.

-For those with the luxury of free time, you have a choice of either basing your schedule around the timezone of your current viewership to maximise concurrent views, or setting your schedule however you like.
+For those with the luxury of free time, you have a choice of either basing your schedule around the timezone of your current viewership to maximize concurrent views, or setting your schedule however you like.

 So, that gives us two options to explore.